-Are available on the ground and top floors.
+Baby changing facilities are available on the ground and top floors.

-Are available to all floors.
+Are available on all floors.

 We hope you find this site easy to use, informative and accessible.
 If you have any suggestions on how we might improve it, or wish to report a problem, please contact us.

 Compton Verney is committed to assisting those with special needs, and this website has been designed to be fully accessible to all – regardless of ability.

 This site complies with the guidelines issued by the Web Accessibility Initiative, and those of the Disability Discrimination Act.